-- (1) To be eligible for election as Leader, a person must: - (a) be a member of the Party; - (b) be eligible to be a candidate in an election of a member to serve in the House of Commons under the Canada Elections Act; and - (c) deliver29 to the National President, at least 90 days30 before the day of the Leadership Vote, a written nomination (which may be in one or more counterparts) signed by at least 300 members of the Party including at least 100 members of the Party from each of three different provinces or territories; - (d) within the time limits established by the Leadership Vote Committee, comply with the requirements of the National Board of Directors to fully and frankly complete a candidate questionnaire in substantially the same form required of candidates under the rules made by the National Election Readiness Committee under Section 60 for the last general election; - (e) within the time limits established by the Leadership Vote Committee, provide to the National President or their designate, an undertaking in writing that: - (i) they agree to be bound by this Constitution, any bylaws made by the
+- (1) To be eligible for election as Leader, a person must: - (a) be a member of the Party; - (b) be eligible to be a candidate in an election of a member to serve in the House of Commons under the Canada Elections Act; and - (c) deliver34 to the National President, at least 90 days35 before the day of the Leadership Vote, a written nomination (which may be in one or more counterparts) signed by at least 300 members of the Party including at least 100 members of the Party from each of three different provinces or territories; - (d) within the time limits established by the Leadership Vote Committee, comply with the requirements of the National Board of Directors to fully and frankly complete a candidate questionnaire in substantially the same form required of candidates under the rules made by the National Election Readiness Committee under Section 67 for the last general election; - (e) within the time limits established by the Leadership Vote Committee, provide to the National President or their designate, an undertaking in writing that: - (i) they agree to be bound by this Constitution, any bylaws made by the National Board of Directors under Section 64 and the Leadership Expense Rules;

-29 See Subsection 77(9) for a description of how documents are delivered.
+34 See Subsection 85(9) for a description of how documents are delivered.

-- National Board of Directors under Section 57 and the Leadership Expense Rules; - (ii) they will submit all disputes concerning any matter relating to the selection of the Leader and the Leadership Vote and the construction or application of this Constitution, any Constituent Body Constitution, any bylaws made by the National Board of Directors under Section 57 and the Leadership Expense Rules to, and abide by the decision of, the Permanent Appeal Committee; and - (f) have otherwise complied with the bylaws made by the National Board of Directors under Section 57 and the Leadership Expense Rules and with the Canada Elections Act.31 - (2) If a person is later found not to be eligible for election as the Leader or does not comply with the Canada Elections Act, this Constitution, any bylaws made by the National Board of Directors under Section 57, the Leadership Expense Rules or the undertaking referred to in Paragraph 55(1)(f), then the National Board of Directors may declare the results of the Leadership Vote invalid.
+- (ii) they will submit all disputes concerning any matter relating to the selection of the Leader and the Leadership Vote and the construction or application of this Constitution, any Constituent Body Constitution, any bylaws made by the National Board of Directors under Section 64 and the Leadership Expense Rules to, and abide by the decision of, the Permanent Appeal Committee; and - (f) have otherwise complied with the bylaws made by the National Board of Directors under Section 64 and the Leadership Expense Rules and with the Canada Elections Act.
+36 - (2) If a person is later found not to be eligible for election as the Leader or does not comply with the Canada Elections Act, this Constitution, any bylaws made by the National Board of Directors under Section 64, the Leadership Expense Rules or the undertaking referred to in Paragraph 62(1)(e), then the National Board of Directors may declare the results of the Leadership Vote invalid.

-56 Leadership Vote procedure
+63 Leadership Vote procedure